jimqlee/Hacker/README.md

 # Hacker | [中文版文档](/README_zh-CN.md)
+> This is a fork from [CodeDaraW](https://github.com/CodeDaraW/Hacker).
+I've been making some changes.
+Below is the original README.

 __Hacker is a simple style of theme for blog, hoping you focus on writing more rather than the typesetting.__

 At first, [moyo](http://liuxinyu.me/) designed and built it for Wordpress.